-2.2.1 Primary and Secondary Non-interstate Routes -
+2.2.1 Non-interstate Routes -

-On primary and secondary non-interstate routes, the SCDOT prohibits lane closures during any time of the day that traffic volumes exceed 800 vehicles per hour per lane per direction.
+On non-interstate routes, the SCDOT prohibits lane closures during any time of the day that traffic volumes exceed 800 vehicles per hour per lane per direction.
 The SCDOT reserves the right to suspend a lane closure if any resulting traffic backups are deemed excessive by the Engineer.
 Maintain all lane closure restrictions as directed by the plans, these special provisions, and the Engineer.